 That’s one of the things that’s been a big thing lately, as I think I may have mentioned before my giant hiatus from blogging.
 Writing.
 I can honestly say I’ve never felt so passionate or engaged about it in my entire life.
 I used to blog often because I had things to say, and I enjoyed compiling an ongoing archive of the way my life and thoughts took shape over the years.
 But it was completely different from what I wanted to be writing.
 It’s always been my biggest dream to write fiction, but though I think I can describe atmosphere and scenes and stuff pretty well, I’ve always sucked at plotting and dialogue – you know, the things that make any story an actual story.
 If it were up to me, I’d describe creepy old rooms and echoing hallways and buildings that cast looming great black shadows until the proverbial cows came home.
 (Likely from the library, where they’d gone in exasperation to find anything with some sort of action.)
 I also learned in writing classes that if you wanted to be a Real Writer, you had to also be a public speaker.
 Not only did you have to be able to include conversations and actual people in your stories, you had to be charming and charismatic and engaging, and able to read your stuff in public without breaking down in tears or throwing up afterward.
 So for years, it remained a dream.
 One of those things people put on bucket lists that they really like the idea of actually happening, but deep down know it’s probably about as likely as life-sized, strawberry-filled, Nicki Minaj-shaped chocolate zombie victims hitting the shelves next Halloween.
 (Just me?)

 But then it happened.
 I got an idea!
 And I think it’s a really good one!
-And, in optimal awesomeness, it’s something The Professor and I are collaborating on.
-I’m pretty sure I fell in love with him before I even met him when I learned he was a writer too.
-Who was working on a novel.
-Who ended every e-mail for the next eight months with a literary quote, and spent hours meticulously handwriting on vintage paper and burning the edges and compiling them in a beautiful box shaped like a book this past Valentine’s Day.
-But I digress.
-Our writing is very different, but I think our styles and strengths really complement each other.
-His is incredibly witty, intelligent, and usually hilarious.
-Mine is atmospheric.
-He creates characters where I create scenes.
-He writes dialogue where I write emotion.
-We’re both in love with the English language, with telling each other stories by candlelight, and with imagination.
-And to be working on something I’ve always wanted to do, with a real premise… to conjure up characters and and give them all their very own back stories… to have them consume my thoughts throughout every day, to book off days from work just to have time to devote to giving them life, to be able to share a secret notebook of stories and ideas and to be able to create something awesome with the person I love more than anything in the world?
+And to be working on something I’ve always wanted to do, with a real premise… to conjure up characters and and give them all their very own back stories… to have them consume my thoughts throughout every day, to book off days from work just to have time to devote to giving them life, to be able to share a secret notebook of stories and ideas and to be able to create something, finally?
 It’s quite possibly the best thing ever.
 It’s killing me not to be able to talk about the actual premise, or show you any of my fiction writing, which is very different from something I just throw together without reviewing and splurt out onto the internet, but I’m bursting with excitement to be taking this on.
 Every day, I find myself rushing home from work to pour the ideas from inside my head out onto the page, or to do further research on the topic, setting, and history.
 I’m sure it’ll be at least a year or two until it’s fully complete, but until then, I’m loving every minute of it.

 But it hasn’t been without its struggles.
 I know every writer’s process is different, and, so I’m told, mine is very much like a certain Mr. Vonnegut – I write meticulously, taking an hour to form two sentences and refusing to continue the next page until the current one is perfect.
 This defies a lot of advice on writing – I’m told at every roadblock to just keep writing, even if it’s shit.
 That that’s what editing is for.
-I suppose there’s an element of still wanting to impress when it comes to co-authoring with your partner: you don’t want to send them your first draft pieces of shit when you know they could be so much better.
-But in perfecting it, you set yourself up for future hardship when something you spent hours on has to be hacked up and reworked in order to blend with someone else’s style.
+But in perfecting it, you set yourself up for future hardship when something you spent hours on has to be hacked up and reworked to fit someone else’s mould.
 I know perfectionism is a disease.
 Heck, a couple of years ago I wrote a thousand words in a blog post on the very subject, and genuinely believed myself to be convinced it was true.
 But here I am, still unable to shake the habit.
 Today’s meltdown at work was a result of perfectionism and unrealistic expectations of myself.
 Every time I hear the word “feedback” after I’ve shown somebody a rough draft of something, I find myself tensing up, bracing myself for criticism, ready for a crushing blow of imaginary proportions.
 If I slip into an old habit I’ve worked hard to eradicate, or make a mistake at work, the thought of being seen as weak, wrong, stupid or, I suppose, less than ideal, is absolutely crippling.
 I work myself into a frenzy, beating myself up for not being perfect when nobody in the world expects me to be.
 It’s something I’m tackling in the anxiety program, and I know awareness is the key to changing bad habits, but my god, it’s difficult.

 I think one of the reasons I want to write so desperately because I see a heck of a lot of crap out there that somebody’s decided to immortalise in print, and I know I can do better.
 Kind of analogous to being a decent person in general (I see why this mental post was drafted whilst on Winnipeg’s public transit system) – you see a heck of a lot of shit being put into the world, and you feel almost an obligation to put something awesome out there instead.
 The tough part is getting out of your own way.
 If I’m going to be a proper writer, it’s great to have an idea, characters, and plot points – but I need to be open to what’s inevitable.
 Edits upon edits, well-intentioned criticisms, processes that may be outside my comfort zone… all things that will help the end product be the best it can be.
 I just need to learn to stop being such a perfectionist, admit that things may be utter crap the first time around, and apply that principle to life in general.
 Learn to be okay with just being okay sometimes.
 And stop beating myself up for not being perfect first time.

 I mentioned at the beginning of this post that there had been two big things in my life as of late, the first of which happened to be writing.
 The second is related, but kind of on the other end of the spectrum, and is something that’s been a part of me for as long as I can remember.
 Oversensitivity.
 Notably, crying.
 I cry all the time.
 Before shit hit the fan at the end of last year, I cried because I let myself worry about everything.
 I let my thoughts spiral into imagined scenarios in the future that seemed absolutely inevitable as a result of the past.
-I worried about The Professor’s health condition on a daily – no, hourly basis, and I worried that if I didn’t hear from him for a few hours, that he must have died.
 I worried about spending an evening at home alone without plans because that must make me a socially inept loser that nobody wants to hang out with.
 I worried that I wasn’t witty or confident enough, that I wasn’t attractive enough, and that my giant emotions about everything would push people away – which they did, which led me back to worry #2.
 It was a self-perpetuating cycle I couldn’t escape, and I was the only one administering my own entrapment.
 Then things reached their climax, and I started to get my act together.
 I tried not to be so reliant on others for reassurance.
 Learned to see evenings solo as a chance to do things I loved, and not sentences to be served in isolation while the world continued on without me.
 Learned to see periods of non-contact as simply being busy, or sleeping, or being in class or with people – nothing to worry about; and actually do the same myself.
 But I still cry.
 I cry not because I worry about the worst, but mostly because I can’t believe the best is actually happening.
 My biggest dream of being a writer is coming true.
 My longest desire to feel confident and funny and smart has materialised, and I’ve found myself with the self-confidence to do things I’ve always wanted to.
-I’ll be mid-conversation and just start breaking down in tears simply because I can’t believe how lucky I got.
+I’ll be mid-conversation and just start breaking down in tears simply because my dreams are becoming reality.
 But ever so often, I cry for the wrong reasons.
 I catch my thoughts spiraling into worry again, and I start sobbing.
 What is this all disappears?
-What if my job gets cut, or my Dad moves away, or The Professor’s health takes a turn for the worse, or people still see me as the person I used to be?
-I know all of those things are beyond my control, but there’s something terrifying about finding the best thing that’s ever happened to you, and the very real possibility that something may happen to take it away.
-I know that the health issue is a very serious one, and that it’s natural to worry.
-But it’s not like I’m being kept out of the loop – we deal with it together, as a team, and I know where it stands at any given time.
-Things are being managed right now, and we’re hoping for the best.
-But I still find myself worrying, and crying, and I don’t know what to do to stop.
+What if my job gets cut, or my Dad moves away, or people still see me as the person I used to be?
+I know all of those things are beyond my control, but there’s something terrifying about life finally becoming what you wanted it to be, and the very real possibility that something may happen to take it away.

 It’s not like it’s a new thing.
 Anyone who’s ever met me for more than a day will attest to the fact that I am probably the most sensitive and weepy person they’ve ever met.
 But the thing is, I don’t want to be seen as a wuss.
 I know I’m bloody strong, I just think I feel things with a hell of a lot more impact than perhaps is normal.
 I’ve written before about the emotional spectrum, about how keeping yourself from expressing how you really feel can suck away the full potential of joy.
 Yes, I firmly believe that it’s better to be incredibly happy for a short time than just to be okay for your whole life.
 But the danger in handing yourself over to the full range of human emotion is that you put yourself at risk of turning from master to puppet, to be taken hostage by them and rendered powerless to do anything about them once they take over.
 This week I’ve found that happening, and it’s a scary place to be.